Constraint Programming (M) COMPSCI5006

 - Available to Visiting Students: Yes

 We cover Constraint Programming and its use in solving a number of combinatorial problems.
-We also cover the underlying technology.
+We also cover the underlying technology, and related combinatorial optimisation approaches.

 3 hours per week